For the purposes of this document, the terms and definitions given in OPC 10000-1 and the following apply.

 persistent location where Certificates and Certificate revocation lists (CRLs) are stored

-Note 1 to entry: It may be a disk resident file structure or on Windows platforms it may be a Windows registry location.
+Note 1 to entry: It could be a disk resident file structure or on Windows platforms it could be a Windows registry location.

-A statement in an AccessToken that asserts information about the subject which the Authorization Service knows to be true.
+statement in an AccessToken that asserts information about the subject which the Authorization Service knows to be true

 Note 1 to entry: Claims can include username, email, and Roles granted to the subject.